Service

 • Do not go sit in the sun or go to the tanning booth prior to your service.

-• Discontinue using any product that exfoliates or dries the skin for at least 1 week prevents tears, scabbing or burning.
+• Discontinuing any product that exfoliates or dries the skin for at least 1 week prevents tears, scabbing or burning.

 • Avoid getting spray tanned before any waxing procedure.
 Wax tends to lift the color off your skin leaving it patchy-looking.